CoolCatsNFTPublic/SolidityInterviewTest/README.md

 ### ERC1155SupplyCC

-Why was this file used and not used directly from the OpenZeppling library?
+Why was this file used and not used directly from the OpenZepplin library?

 ### Claim()